xenanetworks/open-automation-utilities/docs/source/introduction.rst

 .. seealso::

-    You can view a list of Xena ANLT Utility CLI commands in :doc:`Summary of Xena ANLT Utility CLI commands </cli_ref/summary/index>`
+    You can view a list of Xena AN/LT Utility CLI commands in :doc:`Summary of Xena AN/LT Utility CLI commands </cli_ref/summary/index>`

     .. figure:: /_static/cli_summary_preview.png
         :align: center